All Archives

 No instruments.
 No charts.
 Two hundred stars memorised, and a thousand miles of open ocean crossed by recall alone.

 The star compass is read by eyes.
 The Lukasa is read by touch.
-A carved wooden board inlaid with beads, holding a kingdom's history — readable only by a body that spent years learning the language of the beads.
-Neither board nor reader holds the memory alone.
-It exists only in the act of reading.
+A carved board inlaid with beads, readable only by a body trained for years in the language of those beads.
+The knowledge lives between the object and the reader.
+Neither holds it alone.

 No. 7